lara-martin/NLP-class/index.md

 Time and Place
 : Spring 2024, Mondays & Wednesdays from 11:30 AM - 12:45 PM ET
 : Interdisciplinary Life Sciences S 101
-: First day of class is January 1, 2024
+: First day of class is January 29, 2024
-: Last day of class is December 12, 2024
+: Last day of class is May 15, 2024